aid-lo/node-instant-http/README.md

 **Configuration options:**

 - `dotenv`: Dotenv is automatically loaded if it is installed.
 Set to `false` to prevent this.
-- `listener`: A `requestListener` for the HTTP server, such as a function or an Express app.
+- `listener`: A `requestListener` (or path to one) for the HTTP server, such as a function or an Express app.
 - `port`: Port number for the server to use.
 Defaults to `8000`.
 - `ssl`: An object for `tls.createSecureContext`.
 See: [SSL configuration](#ssl).
 - `threads`: Number of threads to use.
 Defaults to maximum available in production mode, and `1` in all other cases.